ymolists/website/src/routes/blog/gitpod-self-hosted-0.4.0.md

 Gitpod Self-Hosted is truly self-hosted: it does not require an internet connection to operate as every single bit runs on your network, and Gitpod Self-Hosted won't call home.

 Operating Gitpod in production on gitpod.io has enabled us to battle-harden this product at scale.
 Both offerings share the same codebase, hence offer the same qualities regarding scalability, cloud-density, reliability, and security.
-All improvements that we make on Gitpod’s SaaS offering directly benefit the self-hosted version.
+All improvements that we make on Gitpod’s SaaS offering directly benefit the Self-Hosted version.

 This release ships a plethora of bugfixes and improvements, particularly in the area of GitLab integration.
 There is one major feature that I want to show in more detail since you can't try this on gitpod.io: